 Concetti Chiave

-- The Graveyard School of meditative poetry, with a focus on death and decay, opposed Enlightenment, with Thomas Gray as a notable figure.
+- The Graveyard School of meditative poetry, led by Thomas Gray, focused on themes of death and decay, countering Enlightenment ideals.

 Romanticism was anticipated by the Preromantic sensibility (Sterne, Richardson, Gray).
 Terror, passion, sublime, are the essential features of the Early Romanticism (1st generation of the romantic movement).
 The 2nd generation of the romantic movement included Shelley and it was influenced by legends and mythology of Medieval oriental literature.
 Many authors of this generation moved to foreign countries: